 The trail to Wandflue is 5km out and 5km back.
 With 700m of the incline in the first 5km, it is genuinely a steep encounter from the first moments until the summit.
 The wide, winding path is sure underfoot until you reach the chalet with views up the Gastlosen mountain range on your right throughout the early moments of this trail.

-A group of rock-climbers headed up to the bottom of one of the walls to begin a day of challenging vertical climbs on one of the most unique climbing destinations in Switzerland.
+A group of rock climbers headed up to the bottom of one of the walls to begin a day of challenging vertical climbs on one of the most unique climbing destinations in Switzerland.
 We were attempting something far less impressive.
 Our aim was to reach the Wandflue summit, which looks back down along the ridge.
 Most hikers do a panoramic lap around Gastlosen, which is still quite a hike but to the summit of Wandflue is a bit more of a scramble.

 As you stand beside the chalet there are a big set of signs.
 We headed up following ‘Grat’ but there is never any Wandflue sign, you just kind of head up there at the right moment.
 I’ll show you when later on.
-This part of the trail is steep again but now you are walking along a dirt track in amongst shrubs with lots of rocks to navigate.
-Good trail shoes become key on this terrain.

-Once you reach the plateau you can now either follow around the corner to the left and do a lap of Gastlosen or you can continue up the hill to Wandflue.
-Be warned, there is really no trail to Wandflue other than the footsteps of those before you.
 There are no markings or signs and there are multiple routes up.
-It isn’t something crazy but definitely a level up from the early parts of the trail.
+It isn’t something crazy but definitely a level-up from the early parts of the trail.
 Be ready to use your hands.
 Also, be ready to look back frequently as Gastlosen ridgeline gets more and more beautiful as you rise higher and higher.

-With caution, we made our way up the gravel and rocks towards the Wandflue summit.
+With caution, we made our way up the gravel and rocks toward the Wandflue summit.
 The views got better every ten steps as more and more of the panoramic surround became visible.
 From the mid-section plateau, it takes only 15-20 minutes of steep climbing to reach the cross at the summit of the Wandflue.

 The journey down from the summit was probably my favorite part.
 This is because you had a great view in front of you for the entire journey and really had a great opportunity to admire the Gastlosen Ridge.
 Don’t admire it too much though as you will need your full concentration on your feet as you practice some fancy footwork on the decline with slippery rocks, gravel and slick grass challenging your agility and balance.